Child Survival Action

 Icon for a globe

-Focuses on the 59 countries, 45 in Africa, that urgently need accelerated efforts to achieve the SDG3 2030 target on child mortality of 25 deaths or fewer per 1000 live births - reaching this target in all countries will avert at least 9 million under-five deaths by 2030.
+Focuses on the 60 countries, 45 in Africa, that urgently need accelerated efforts to achieve the SDG3 2030 target on child mortality of 25 deaths or fewer per 1,000 live births - with a special focus on deaths among children aged 1-59 months which account for 52% of all under 5 deaths.

 Icon for an adult hand and child hand

-Reaches the children being left behind and at risk from leading killers - pneumonia, diarrhea, and malaria - due to malnutrition, lack of access to quality health services including immunization, unsafe water and sanitation, air pollution, conflict and humanitarian disasters, and other key risks to children’s health and survival.
+Reaches the children being left behind and at risk from leading killers - pneumonia, malaria, diarrhea, and congenital conditions - due to malnutrition, unsafe water and sanitation, and lack of access to quality health services including immunization, and fast and effective diagnosis and treatment services.

 Icon for two hands holding a heart

-Strengthens primary health care in facilities and communities to more effectively prevent, diagnose, and treat these causes of child death, and to promote good health and nutrition for all children.
+Strengthens primary health care in communities and facilities to more effectively prevent, diagnose, and treat these causes of child death, and to promote good health and nutrition for all children.

 Icon for organizations in different bubbles